 In collaboration with

-The cooperative has started producing the first handcrafted items made from vintage and fine fabrics, using materials sourced from old fabric warehouses.
+The cooperative began producing the first handcrafted items made from vintage and fine fabrics, using materials sourced found in old fabric warehouses.

-The box is a container, the shape of which is now designed by Filo&Fibra with the innovative design of Vanessa Chioccini, which uses thermal inertia for slow cooking of foods.
+The box is a container, produced by Filo&Fibra with the innovative design of Vanessa Chioccini, which uses thermal inertia for slow cooking of foods.

 Thanks to the insulation provided by wool, the food, after boiling on the stove, is placed inside the box, where cooking continues without further use of energy (gas or electricity) and with considerable water savings as well.
 In Grandma's book, it was described how this object of ancient origins was widely used during World War I and World War II, and important information was also given about its performance and how it could be made using exclusively recycled materials.